gradle/gradle/design-docs/build-initialisation.md

 # Story: Build initialisation generates the Gradle wrapper files

-This story add support for generating the Gradle wrapper files, and changes the existing plugin so that it is more general purpose:
+This story adds support for generating the Gradle wrapper files, and changes the existing plugin so that it is more general purpose:

 * Rename the `maven2Gradle` plugin to `build-setup`.